meilisearch/documentation/reference/under_the_hood/README.md

 # Under the Hood

-To learn how MeiliSearch works under the hood and better understand the algorithms behind it, check out the following reference articles:
+This section explores how MeiliSearch works under the hood.
+To better understand some of the algorithms behind our beloved search engine, check out the following reference articles: